JKRhb/sdf-wot-converter-py/README.md

 This repository provides a Python-based converter from [SDF](https://datatracker.ietf.org/doc/html/draft-ietf-asdf-sdf-05) to [WoT TD](https://www.w3.org/TR/wot-thing-description/) including Thing Models.

 The converter is both usable as a library and a command line tool.
-It is based on my [Rust implementation](https://github.com/JKRhb/sdf-wot-converter) but is (when it comes to the conversion from SDF to Thing Models) already more mature as development in Python turned out to be much faster.
-The final version of this converter, however, will be reimplemented in Rust once it is finished to also support more constrained environments.
+It provides conversion functions between WoT Thing Descriptions, WoT Thing Models and SDF Models (one for each combination).
+You can find a number of examples for the usage of the converter down below.

 The CI pipeline is set up to automatically convert all (valid) models from the [oneDM playground](https://github.com/one-data-model/playground) to WoT Thing Models and upload to the results to [this repository](https://github.com/JKRhb/onedm-playground-wot-tm).